yehudasa/rgw-object-broker/docs/manual-gce-deployment.md

     svc/broker-cns-object-broker-node-port   NodePort    10.109.165.178   <none>        8080:31128/TCP   1m
     ```

-3. Note the external port of *svc/broker-cns-object-broker-node-port*.
-Under ports, the format is \<pod port\>:\<external port\>/TCP.
+3. Note the external port of `svc/broker-cns-object-broker-node-port`.
+Under ports, the format is `<pod port>:<external port>/TCP`.
-This is required for the broker api object definition that we will create on the local *all-in-one* kubernetes cluster.
+This is required for the service broker api object definition that we will create on the local *all-in-one* kubernetes cluster.

+**Return to the [Main Page](../README.md#step-2-deploy-the-service-catalog) to continue with the Service Catalog deployment.**